Geodesic planes in the convex core of an acylindrical 3-manifold: Planes far from the boundary

 In either case, $W$ is compact by assumption (\ref{eq:cpt}).
 Since $\Ebar \cap F^*$ is $H$--invariant, we have

 The second inclusion gives good recurrence; namely, we have

 for all $x \mem W$; and $U(x,k)$ is thick, because $W \subset \Zk$.

 \bold{The horocycle flow.} We now exploit the fact that $\Ebar$ is invariant under the horocycle flow.
-The 1--parameter horocycle subgroup $U \subset H$ is distinguished by the fact that its normalizer $AN$ in $G$ is large.
+The 1--parameter horocycle subgroup $U \subset H$ is distinguished by the fact that its normalizer contains (with finite index) the large subgroup $AN \subset G$.
 If $X$ is $U$--invariant, then so is $Xg$ for any $g \mem AN$.

 \bold{Minimal sets.} A closed set $Y$ is a {\em $U$--minimal set} for $\Ebar$ with respect to $W$ if $Y \subset \Ebar$, $Y$ meets $W$, $YU=Y$, and

 Note that $\Ebar$ itself has all these properties except for the last.
 The existence of a minimal set $Y$ follows from the Axiom of Choice and compactness of $W$.
 From now on we will assume that: